blue2cat/boggle-app/README.md

   ]
 }
 ```

+Notes that these environment variables can be combined to use both a custom word list and a custom Boggle board.

 ### Development
 To run the app in development mode, run the following command from the root of the repository: